factorhouse/rfx/README.md

 `rfx/init` accepts the following keys:

 * `:queue` - (optional) the event queue used to process messages.
-Default Queue is the same as re-frame's (uses goog.async.nextTick to handle events)
+Default queue is the same as re-frame's (uses `goog.async.nextTick` to process events)
 * `:error-handler` - (optional) error handler (default ErrorHandler is the same as re-frame's - something that logs and continues)
 * `:store` - (optional) the store used to house your applications state.
 Default store is backed by a Clojure atom.
 * `:initial-value` - (optional) the initial value of the store.
 Default is `{}`.
+* `:registry` - (optional) the registry the Rfx instance uses which defines all events/subscriptions/etc available.
+Defaults to the global registry.

 #### Custom error handlers